vstconsulting/polemarch/doc/restapi.rst

 ----------------------------

 Because Polemarch supports multiple users it have access rights for every kind of objects.
-Most kinds of objects (:ref:`hosts`, :ref:`groups`, :ref:`inventory`, :ref:`projects`, :ref:`templates` if to be precise) have owner and set of permissions associated to every instance of such kind.
-However other objects (:ref:`history`, :ref:`periodictasks`, :ref:`tasks` if to be precise) have dependant role to listed above, so they does not have their own permission, but permissions of parent objects is applicable to them.
+Most kinds of objects (if to be precise: :ref:`hosts`, :ref:`groups`, :ref:`inventory`, :ref:`projects`, :ref:`templates` ) have owner and set of permissions associated to every instance of such kind.
+However other objects (if to be precise: :ref:`history`, :ref:`periodictasks`, :ref:`tasks`) have dependant role from objects listed above, so they does not have their own permissions, but permissions of parent objects is applicable to them.
 For example to see PeriodicTasks of project you must have access to project itself.

 Currently we support such permission levels:

-* EXECUTOR - cun see object in objects list, view details and execute (in case of object is executable like Template, Inventory or something).
+* EXECUTOR - can see object in objects list, view details and execute (in case of object is executable like Template, Inventory or something).
 * EDITOR - same as above + right to edit.
 * MASTER - same as above + can work with permissions list for this object